ce8so9/nightmare/modules/02-intro_tooling/gdb-gef/readme.md

 A debugger is software that allows us to perform various types of analysis on a process as it's running, and alter it in a variety of different ways.

-Now you can tell if you have it installed by just looking at gdb.
+Now you can tell if you have gef installed by just looking at gdb.
 For instance this is the look of gdb if you have gef installed:

 ```
 $ gdb